Signs Of Pathological Lying: How To Identify Compulsive Liars

 What is compulsive lying?

 Most everyone has lied at least once in their lifetime.
 In fact, lying may be considered normal behavior.
-It can serve different functions such as responding to or hiding from feelings of shame and guilt, for example.
+It can serve different functions, such as responding to or hiding from feelings of shame and guilt.
 In some cases, lying can also be an effective way to avoid conflict or protect someone’s feelings.
 Lies can be harmless, or they can be destructive.

 Still, some individuals may have a compulsive need to lie.
 Pathological liars may have a mental health condition or personality disorder that causes them to lie compulsively.
 For example, they could have borderline personality disorder, bipolar disorder, antisocial personality disorder, narcissistic personality disorder, or a combination of mental disorders.
 Their lies may seem malicious, but they can sometimes be the result of a condition that may be uncontrollable and impulsive.
 In some cases, the person may feel bad after lying.
 Other times, the person may not necessarily think they are lying, but rather telling harmless stories.